hafiz229/patient-care-hospital/README.md

 ## Description

 Patient Care Hospital is a private hospital in Dhaka, Bangladesh.
-It is one of three high-end private hospital in Bangladesh, the other being Apollo Hospital Dhaka and United Hospital, Dhaka.
-Tapan Chowdhury is the Managing Director of the hospital.
+It is one of three high-end private hospital in Bangladesh.

 ### Live Site Link